 Non-Consortium and UW-Madison students please contact the Office of International Academic Programs at the UW-Madison for additional information.

 Program cost information includes program fees, as well as out-of-pocket expenses with notes to help explain costs.
 Program fees are estimated and can be adjusted at any time.
 Once accepted, students will receive a cost sheet that includes confirmed program fees and additional out-of-pocket expenses.

 IAP Program Fees

-The UW Program Fee is a fixed cost including academic expenses, administrative costs, mandatory health insurance, orientation, special language classes, local excursions and program field trips, residence permit, German liability insurance, and Regiokarte for local train travel for September only.
+The UW Program Fee is a fixed cost including academic expenses, administrative costs, mandatory health insurance, orientation, special language classes, local excursions and program field trips during the orientation period, residence permit, German liability insurance, and Regiokarte for local train travel for September only.

 Big Ten Academic Alliance SPA students: IAP bills the Wisconsin Resident Fee to your home institution study abroad office.
 Your home institution may charge additional fees.
 All fees are paid to your home institution.

 Students attending a Big Ten university affialiated with the Big Ten Academic Alliance SPA network may be able to participate in AYF at a reduced fee.
 Students from Big Ten schools are asked to consult their study abroad office about possible Academic Year in Freiburg participation a the reduced rate and home university fees.
 UW-Madison program advisor Andy Quackenbush will be happy to assist with any open questions.
 This may apply to you, if you study at